quicwg/reliable-stream-reset/draft-ietf-quic-reliable-stream-reset.md

 Application Protocol Error Code:  A variable-length integer
     containing the application protocol error code (see Section 20.2) that indicates why the stream is being closed.
-If the Type is 0x20, this field is not included.

 Final Size:  A variable-length integer indicating the final size of
     the stream by the RESET_STREAM sender, in units of bytes; see